potassco/clinguin/docs/clinguin/reference/structure.rst

 The part of the server that defines the control and functionality, allowing users to interact with the clingo control in different ways.
 It offers the option to define and overwrite operations, as well as customize how the UI is updated and the contextual information in the :ref:`domain-state`.
-Users can create their own Backend to increase functionality (:ref:`Creating your own backend`).
+Users can create their own Backend to increase functionality (:ref:`CustomBackend`).

 We provide the following :ref:`Backends` with the system: